Home Page

 Handwriting:

-As part of the RWI phonics programme, correct letter formation is taught from Early Years and practiced each day.
+As part of the RWI phonics programme, correct letter formation is taught from Early Years and practiced daily.

 Nelson Handwriting is introduced from year 1 and from Year 2 joined handwriting becomes the focus when pupils are encouraged to use joins learned across all written work.
 When they use these correctly and consistently children are rewarded with a pencil of perfection.
 In KS2 children learn to join all of their handwriting and are expected to apply this to all written work.
 When this is achieved, a pen licence is awarded.